 - All Crock Pot Slow Cooker removable stone inserts (without lid) may be used safely in the microwave and the oven set up to 400°F; If you own another slow cooker brand, please refer to your owner’s manual for specific crockery cooking medium tolerances.
 Note: Do not use abrasive cleaning compounds or scouring pads

-- Dishwasher-safe stoneware and glass lid
+- Crock-Pot features removable, dishwasher-safe stoneware insert, and dishwasher-safe glass lid

 Will Bacon Cheeseburger Soup Freeze Well?